Slow Cooker Chicken Tortellini Soup

 We’ve been making this recipe for years, and I wanted to present it to y’all to enjoy all throughout the wintertime.

-Other soup recipes we love this time of year: Potato and Leek Soup | Fresh Cream of Tomato SoupInstant Pot French Onion SoupTurkey Taco SoupBroccoli Cheddar SoupSlow Cooker Baked Potato Soup
+Other soup recipes we love this time of year: Potato and Leek Soup | Fresh Cream of Tomato SoupInstant Pot French Onion SoupTurkey Taco SoupBroccoli Cheddar SoupSlow Cooker Baked Potato Soup | Rotisserie Chicken Noodle Soup

 Looking for another winter dish, but don’t know where to begin?
 Check out my Winter Recipe Index.

-Here’s what you need to make this comforting slow cooker soup:
+What you need to make this recipe:

 How to make Slow Cooker Chicken Tortellini Soup

-First and foremost, dice your veggies using a sharp knife.
 You want them to be finely diced so that you don’t have giant chunks of them floating around in your final soup (unless, of course, that’s your jam, and if that’s the case, feel free to do a rough chop on ’em instead.)

-Saute the veggies in a skillet or in the Instant Pot.
 Make sure to add the oil to the pan first so that they don’t stick, and let ’em cook for 10-15 minutes until they are translucent.

-Put together the soup ingredients in the pot.
 This means you’ll add the chicken breasts whole, as well as the water and the stock ON TOP of the veggies that you just sauteed.
 (If you didn’t saute the veggies in the Instant Pot, add them in now.)
-Pour the water and stock on top of the other ingredients.

 Let it cook low and slow for six hours.

-Add the uncooked tortellini to the slow cooker/Instant Pot.
 Cover, and let it cook for 10-15 minutes, or until the tortellini has cooked through.
-Make sure to test it before you serve!

-When everything is warmed through, serve immediately!
+When everything is warmed through, serve immediately in bowls.

 Erin’s Easy Entertaining Tips and Tricks